The Windmill Turns Both Ways

 Kakashi shuddered and gently pried Naruto off of him.
 "Trust me, Naruto, that time was way worse.
 I'd take death over that kind of torture again any day.
 Besides, it worked out.
 Ne?
 I'm still here."

 "I think that's enough for now, Kakashi," Tsunade said warningly.
 "It's probably not a good idea to tell him too much about things that have happened, especially not until we understand what this is.
-If he's really from the past, it could alter things if he knows what happens.
+If he's really from the past, it could alter things.
 Besides, I get the feeling there are quite a few things about the future that he would not like to hear."

 "Like what?"
-Naruto said immediately, glancing at her suspiciously.
+Naruto said immediately, glancing at her.

 "Lucky… or it could be intentional," Tsunade considered.
 "We can't let our guard down."
 She sighed heavily.
 "Great.
 Now we have two Narutos to hide instead of one.
 Just when I thought this job couldn't get any harder."